defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 As long as *at least one* Mix Authority is online, the post-mix ciphertexts will become available.
 As long as *all* Mix Authorities are honest and uncompromised, the mapping between transactions and post-mix ciphertexts will remain secret.
-(These properties could be strengthened by onion-encrypting the pre-mix ciphertexts to follow different paths through multiple levels of mix authorities.)
+(These properties can be strengthened by onion-encrypting the pre-mix ciphertexts to follow different paths through multiple levels of mix authorities.)